A resiliency leader’s checklist for backup and disaster recovery

 Hybrid and multi-cloud IT environments are quickly becoming the norm, which means multiple points of possible vulnerability for your business.

-There’s a general assumption that backup and disaster recovery are automatically included in cloud; however, in most clouds, this needs to be contracted separately.
+There’s a general assumption that data backup and disaster recovery are automatically included in cloud; however, in most clouds, this needs to be contracted separately.
 And even when an active-active environment is used in the cloud or on-premises for availability, it’s still vital to make sure that the data itself is protected from corruption in the event of a cyber attack.

-To support resiliency and to ensure your business can recover from disruption or a cyber attack, it’s important to look at the backup and recovery strategy for each environment, as well as the end-to-end environment.
+To support resiliency and to ensure your business can recover from disruption or a cyber attack, it’s important to look at the data backup and disaster recovery strategy for each environment, as well as the end-to-end environment.

 Backup and disaster recovery checklist